tomitribe/tomcat-session-replication/README.md

 # Tomcat Session Replication Sample

 This sample showcases the Tomcat Session Replication configuration.
-To simulate a Tomcat cluster, this samples uses a Docker Compose file, with two nodes that deploy a simple application to keeps track of the number of times that the SessionReplicationServlet was invoked across all Tomcat nodes.
+To simulate a Tomcat cluster, this sample uses a Docker Compose file, with two nodes that deploy a simple application to keep track of the number of times that the SessionReplicationServlet was invoked across all Tomcat nodes.

 Additionally, it also includes an instance of Httpd to Load Balance between both the Tomcat nodes.

 ## Running the Sample

 Maven and Docker are required to run the sample.
-To run it, just execute in the sample root folder:
+To run it, just execute in the project root folder:

 ```bash
 mvn clean install
 ```

+And then:

 ```bash
 docker-compose up